zhoppock/Employee-Directory/README.txt

  - Username: admin; Password: admin
  - Username: jerry; Password: jerry

+The 'password_hash.php' file in Supplementary Files can be used to generate a new hashed password for the database.

 Please ensure that each department has a Vice President, Director, Assistant Director, Manager, Assistant Manager, Supervisor, and at least 1 Employee.

 ---------------------------------------------